-2010 - QUESTION 2 B FOLDING Explain how the study of plate tectonics has helped us to understand the global distribution of Fold Mountains.
-[30m] ANSWER Plate Tectonics tells us that the outer layer of the Earth, the crust , is divided into many different parts.
-These parts are known as plates .
+2010 - QUESTION 2 B FOLDING

+ain how the study of plate tectonics has helped us to understand the global distribution of Mountains.
+ANSWER Thes move e Tectonics tells us that the outer layer of the Earth, the crust , is divided into many different parts. e parts are known as plates .
 We also know that each of these plates is slowly moving.
-These movements are caused by the movements of semi-molten rock (magma) below the crust or lithosphere.
-These movements occur in a zone of the upper mantle, i.e., the asthenosphere . ■ The movement of the plates leads to great pressures on the rocks of the crust.
-It is at the plate boundaries that these pressures are greatest.
+These ements are caused by the movements of semi-molten rock (magma) below the crust or lithosphere. e movements occur in a zone of the upper mantle, i.e., the asthenosphere . b The movement of the plates leads to great pressures on the rocks of the crust.
+It is at the plate poundaries that these pressures are greatest.
 The rocks are placed under great stress .
-The rocks will become deformed.
-One way in which rock deformation occurs is folding . ■ Folding is the bending of horizontal rock layers into a variety of curved shapes.
+The rocks vill become deformed.
+One way in which rock deformation occurs is folding . v Folding is the bending of horizontal rock layers into a variety of curved shapes .
 The layers will buckle and bend into a series of wave-like curves.
-This process will occur underground and within the crust.
-The folding rocks can be pushed upwards.
-Fold Mountains are mountains ranges that have formed from folding.
-The mountains can reach high altitudes of up to 9000 metres.
-They have formed from the upward movement of folds over millions of years.
-This process of mountain building is known as orogeny . □ Examples - The main mountain ranges of the world are Fold Mountains, e.g. the Alps (Europe) Himalayas (Asia), Andes (South America) and the Rocky Mountains/Rockies (North America).
-The study of plate tectonics has helped us to understand the global distribution of Fold Mountains.
+This process will occur underground and within he crust.
+The folding rocks can be pushed upwards . high Mountains are mountains ranges that have formed from folding.
+The mountains can reach altitudes of up to 9000 metres.
+They have formed from the upward movement of folds over millions ears.
+This process of mountain building is known as orogeny .
+Examples - The main mountain ranges of the world are Fold Mountains, e.g. the Alps (Europe), Iimalayas (Asia), Andes (South America) and the Rocky Mountains/Rockies (North America). study of plate tectonics has helped us to understand the global distribution of Fold ntains.
 They have formed at or close to destructive or convergent plate boundaries.
-DE ESTRUCTIVE PLATE BOUNDARIES

-- □ This is where two plates move towards and push into each other.
-This convergence is most likely to be caused by two mantle convection currents moving towards each other.
-This leads to a collision between the plates. - Compression of rocks will occur as two plates collide at destructive plate boundaries.
-This is the pushing force on rocks.
-This force presses against rocks from two opposite sides. - Sedimentary rocks are vulnerable to compression.
+DE ESTR UCTIVE PLATE BOUNDARIES likel is where two plates move towards and push into each other.
+This convergence is most y to be caused by two mantle convection currents moving towards each other.
+This leads collision between the plates.
+Compression of rocks will occur as two plates collide at destructive plate boundaries.
+This is the bushing force on rocks.
+This force presses against rocks from two opposite sides .
+Sedimentary rocks are vulnerable to compression .
 This is because they are laid down in a series of horizontal layers.
-This allows folding to occur in response to compression. - Rocks at lower depths are said to be ductile.
+This allows folding to occur in response to compression.
+Rocks at lower depths are said to be ductile.
 This means that they do not crack or break.
-Instead, the rock layers will bend into new shapes as they are squeezed and squashed together. - Different types of folds will form depending on the amount of compression.
-These include anticlines (upward folds), synclines (downward folds), simple folds, asymmetrical folds, etc. - Uplift of rocks will occur during a long period of intense compression.
-This is because there is a continuous upward pressure.
-This leads to the upward rise of the ground surface. - A series of surface folds will form with anticlines and synclines.
-The ongoing upward pressure will lead to the formation of a mountain range with high peaks.
+Instead, he rock layers will bend into new shapes as they are squeezed and squashed together.
+Different types of folds will form depending on the amount of compression.
+These include inticlines (upward folds), synclines (downward folds), simple folds, asymmetrical folds, etc. Jplift of rocks will occur during a long period of intense compression.
+This is because there is a ontinuous upward pressure.
+This leads to the upward rise of the ground surface . series of surface folds will form with anticlines and synclines.
+The ongoing upward pressure will lead o the formation of a mountain range with high peaks.
 These are Fold Mountains.